dentarg/auth0-blog/_posts/2016-09-19-angular-2-testing-in-depth-services.markdown

 });
 ```

-In this setup only plain instantiation is used, we will introduce dependency injection later.
+In this setup, only plain instantiation is used; we will introduce dependency injection later.
-For basic services it can be enough.
+For basic services, plain instantiation can be enough.

-We call the ```getHorsepower``` method of the engine, and check if it's equal with the expected value.
+We call the ```getHorsepower``` method of the engine and check that it's equal to the expected value.

-The first test is green and passing, let's write another one for the ```getName``` method.
+The first test is green and has been passed.
+Let's write another one for the ```getName``` method.

 ```typescript
 it('should return it\'s horsepower', () => {